Randwick Presbyterian Church

-The Randwick Presbyterian Church is a heritage-listed Presbyterian church building located at 162 Alison Road in the Sydney suburb of Randwick in the City of Randwick local government area of New South Wales, Australia.
+The Randwick Presbyterian Church is a heritage-listed Presbyterian church located at 162 Alison Road in the Sydney suburb of Randwick, New South Wales, Australia.
 The church was designed by Sir John Sulman and built from 1889 to 1890 by George Gale.
 The property is owned by the Randwick Presbyterian Church and was added to the New South Wales State Heritage Register on 8 May 2008.

 History

 Indigenous history

 Pre-1780s the local Aboriginal people in the area used the site for fishing and cultural activities; rock engravings, grinding grooves and middens remain in evidence.
 In 1789 Governor Arthur Phillip referred to "a long bay", which became known as Long Bay.
 Aboriginal people are believed to have inhabited the Sydney region for at least 20,000 years.
 The population of Aboriginal people between Palm Beach and Botany Bay in 1788 has been estimated to have been 1,500.
 Those living south of Port Jackson to Botany Bay were the Cadigal people who spoke Dharug, while the local clan name of Maroubra people was "Muru-ora-dial".
 By the mid-19th century the traditional owners of this land had typically either moved inland in search of food and shelter or had died as the result of European disease or confrontation with British colonisers.